bplpriya/Braille-Pipeline/README.md

 }
 ```

----

-## 🎥 Demo Video (Not Included in Repo)

-Please refer to the separate demo video (2–3 mins) showcasing:

-- Input `.jpeg` files
-- OCR extraction
-- Braille conversion
-- Output files and results

----

-## ✅ Final Notes

-- The language used is English; Hindi support can be added using `hi-in-g1.ctb` if available in Liblouis.
-- This pipeline is modular and scalable — ideal for larger datasets or real-time applications in accessibility tech.

----

 ## 🙏 Acknowledgments

 Thanks to Flickdone for this unique opportunity to build for accessibility and inclusion through AI.